zchee/kubernetes-docs/docs/admin/kubeadm_join.md

       --apiserver-bind-port int32                     If the node should host a new control plane instance, the port for the API Server to bind to. (default 6443)
       --config string                                 Path to kubeadm config file.
       --cri-socket string                             Specify the CRI socket to connect to. (default "/var/run/dockershim.sock")
-      --discovery-file string                         A file or url from which to load cluster information.
+      --discovery-file string                         A file or URL from which to load cluster information.
-      --discovery-token string                        A token used to validate cluster information fetched from the api server.
+      --discovery-token string                        A token used to validate cluster information fetched from the API server.
       --discovery-token-ca-cert-hash strings          For token-based discovery, validate that the root CA public key matches this hash (format: "<type>:<value>").
       --discovery-token-unsafe-skip-ca-verification   For token-based discovery, allow joining without --discovery-token-ca-cert-hash pinning.
-      --experimental-control-plane                    Create a new control plane instance on this node --feature-gates string                          A set of key=value pairs that describe feature gates for various features.
-Options are:
+      --experimental-control-plane                    Create a new control plane instance on this node -h, --help                                          help for join
-                                                      Auditing=true|false (ALPHA - default=false)
-                                                      CoreDNS=true|false (default=true)
-                                                      DynamicKubeletConfig=true|false (BETA - default=false)
-  -h, --help                                          help for join
       --ignore-preflight-errors strings               A list of checks whose errors will be shown as warnings.
 Example: 'IsPrivilegedUser,Swap'.
 Value 'all' ignores errors from all checks.
       --node-name string                              Specify the node name.
-      --tls-bootstrap-token string                    A token used for TLS bootstrapping.
-      --token string                                  Use this token for both discovery-token and tls-bootstrap-token.
+      --token string                                  Use this token for both discovery-token and tls-bootstrap-token when those values are not provided.
 ```

 ### Options inherited from parent commands